psx95/learning-go/object-orientation-polymorphism/interfaces.md

     case TCPConn:
         // v is now a TCPConn object
     default:
-        // like normal swicth statenents, handle if the interface does not match any concrete type.
+        // like normal switch statements, handle if the interface does not match any concrete type.
 }
 ```